 Carl Zeiss Jena produced a number of stereoscopes.
 They were all open viewers constructed of metal.
 Its designs distinguished from other manufacturers who built the more common hand-held viewers and slide-tray table stereoscopes.

 The professional look and sturdy metal construction of the stereoscopes makes me suspect that Carl Zeiss Jena focused more on industrial and scientific users than on consumers.
 The most well known model in their portfolio is the Verant.
-This stereo viewer offers all possibilities for a good viewing experience: the lenses can be focused, the distance between the lenses is adjustable and the viewing angle can be changed.
 Its design looks a bit like the Ernemann Universal Viewer, but the construction is made of metal instead of wood.

-The stereoscope in my collection seems to be a very basic variant of the Verant that supports 18x9cm glass stereoviews.
+The stereoscope in my collection seems to be a very basic variant of the Verant and supports 18 x 9cm glass stereoviews.
 It's based on the same metal construction but it lacks some of the Verant's features.
 The lenses can't be focussed and the distance between the lenses is not adjustable.
 The viewing angle can be changed by a folding metal leg.
 The stereoscope has serial number 8740 and is complete with a wooden box and five test slides.